 Baa, baa, black sheep, Have you any wool?
 Yes sir, yes sir, Three bags full… Baa, baa, white sheep, have you any wool?
 Yes sir, yes sir, three needles full.

-The nursery rhyme: Based on the satirical English ballad Lillibullero, the melody of Rock-a-bye baby can calm even the most energetic little ones and can serve as a lovely lullaby.
+A UK nursery song based on the satirical English ballad Lillibullero, the melody of Rock-a-bye baby can calm even the most energetic little ones and can serve as a lovely lullaby.

 Listen to it here: